Campus Design Trends

 library carts flexible library storage

-campus student center learning
+campus student center learning flexible space

 On a larger scale, this could look like incorporating large multipurpose spaces, like a Learning Commons that can be used for events, private study, or conversation.
 These spaces can be even more effective if they offer temporary dividers, such as moveable walls that slide on floor rails to create custom-sized meeting rooms on the fly.

-off-site compact mobile storage
+off-site copact mobile storage

 Collections on the move